-- Tooth Problems: Dry basil leaves in the sun and grind into powder for a tooth cleansing powder.
+- Tooth Problems: Dry leaves in the sun and grind into powder for a tooth cleansing powder.
 You can also mix with mustard oil to make herbal toothpaste.
 Both of these methods will counter bad breath and can be used to massage the gums, treat pyorrhea, and other dental health problems.

 - Headaches: Basil is a good headache remedy.
 Boil leaves in half a quart of water, cooking until half the liquid remains.
 Take a couple of teaspoons an hour with water to relieve your pain and swelling.
-You can also make a paste of basil leaves pounded with sandalwood to apply to your forehead to relieve headache and provide coolness in general.
+You can also make a paste of leaves pounded with sandalwood to apply to your forehead to relieve headache and provide coolness in general.

 - Eye Disorders: Basil juice is a good for night-blindness and sore eyes.
 Two drops of black basil juice in each eye at bedtimes each day is soothing.

-“With Basil then I will begin
+“With Basil then, I will begin

-Whose scent is wondrous pleasing”
+whose scent is wondrous pleasing”

 – Polyolbion by Michael Drayton

 - Essential Oil of Ocimum basilicum L. and (-)-Linalool Blocks the Excitability of Rat Sciatic Nerve, http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4944029/